kuchengeschmack/dotfiles/README.md

 # My linux setup

 ```
-# Clone this repository in your `~` directory
+# Clone this repository
-# Then run the environment setup script as root
+# Then run the environment setup script
-sudo ./env-setup.sh
+./env-setup.sh
 ```